A Paradigm Shift: Leaders Who Coach

 Is a pandemic the right time to train line managers in coaching culture?

-In early 2020, that was the question facing leaders at Ericsson, the iconic Swedish telecommunications company, across the 11 countries in the Oceania, South East Asia and India market area.
+With a constantly changing global outlook many leaders are battling with this today just as in early 2020, this was the question facing leaders at Ericsson, the iconic Swedish telecommunications company, across the 11 countries in the Oceania, South East Asia and India market area.

 Ericsson had been planning for some months to do a massive leadership development and coaching skills program for all levels of leadership across the region.
 But when the pandemic struck, the 450 leaders who were the target for this program and the 9,000 employees they oversaw were suddenly forced to work from home.